Rickard's Derived Morita Theory: Review and Outlook: Rickard's derived Morita theory

-Two important tools to tackle these open problems are on the one hand to work over a so-called \emph{p-modular system} consisting of a discrete valuation ring $\calo$ with maximal ideal $\mathfrak{m}$ such that the field of fractions $K$ of $\calo$ is a field of characteristic zero and the residue field $k$ of $\calo$ has characteristic $p >0$.
+Two important approaches to tackle these open problems are to work over a so-called \emph{p-modular system} consisting of a complete discrete valuation ring $\calo$ with maximal ideal $\mathfrak{m}$ such that the field of fractions $K$ of $\calo$ is a field of characteristic zero which is a splitting field for $G$ and all of its subgroups and the residue field $k$ of $\calo$ has characteristic $p >0$.
 The structure of the group algebra $\mathcal{O} G$ is then closely related to both the structure of the group algebra $kG$ over the residue field and also to the structure of the semi-simple group algebra $KG$ over the field of characteristic zero.
 Similarly, there are deep connections between the categories of modules over $KG, \mathcal{O} G$ and $kG$, respectively.
-On the other hand there is a fundamental program of research on global-to-($p$-)local statements relating the representations or characters of a group to that of its normalisers or centralisers of $p$-subgroups.
-Many of the most important conjectures such as the McKay conjecture \cite{McKay71} (the proof of which was recently completed in \cite{CabanesSpaeth24}), Alperin's weight conjecture \cite{Alperin87}, and Brou\'e's \cite{Broue90} abelian defect group conjecture are in this global-to-local context and aim to provide reduction steps to smaller groups with an easier structure.
+A second approach is given by a fundamental program of research on global-to-($p$-)local statements relating the representations or characters of a group to that of its normalisers or centralisers of $p$-subgroups.
+Many of the most important conjectures such as the McKay conjecture \cite{McKay71} (the proof of which was recently completed in \cite{CabanesSpaeth24}), Alperin's weight conjecture \cite{Alperin87}, and Brou\'e's abelian defect group conjecture \cite{Broue90} are in this global-to-local context and aim to provide reduction steps to smaller groups with an easier structure.

 The group algebra $kG$ of a finite group $G$ is decomposed into blocks by the unique decomposition of its multiplicative identity into a sum $e_1 + e_2 + \cdots + e_n$ of primitive orthogonal central idempotents.
-Each block $kG.e_i$ is an algebra with identity $e_i$ and is an indecomposable two-sided ideal of $kG$.
+So a block $kG.e_i$ is an algebra with identity $e_i$ and is an indecomposable two-sided ideal of $kG$.
 This decomposition lifts uniquely to $\calo G$ inducing a natural bijection between the blocks of $kG$ and those of $\calo G$.
 Amongst the blocks, the \emph{principal block} is the one which does not annihilate the trivial module $k$ on which $G$ acts as the identity.
-Each block has an associated $p$-subgroup, called the \emph{defect group} of the block which measures the complexity of the block.
-In the case of the principal block the defect groups are the Sylow $p$-subgroups and so their structure can be seen as at least as complicated as that of any other block.
-On the other hand, the following result of Brauer \cite{Brauer56} can be seen as one of the foundational steps of the global-to-local programme.
-Namely, he showed that for a finite group $G$, the blocks of $kG$ with defect group $D$ are in bijection with the blocks of $kN_G(D)$ with defect group $D$.